 Diamond Standard Coin

-You might be asking yourself, what do diamonds and blockchain have in common?
+You might ask yourself, what do diamonds and blockchain have in common?
 Are we talking about another non-sense cryptocurrency?

 Not exactly.
-The Diamond Standard coin is selling a physical, high-tech coin with a QR code around the diamonds.
-For once, it’s a real coin, not something found in a cloud.
+The Diamond Standard coin sells a physical, high-tech coin with a QR code around the diamonds.
+So for once, it’s a real coin, not something found in a cloud.

 The token is built-in and is used to authenticate the purchase.
 Many investors don’t want the diamond at home.
 The company offers to keep it in its vault until the investor requests it.
 It can be traded or sold at any time.

 Every coin has diamonds with different factors such as carat, color, weight, and clarity.
-Each coin sold has the same factors.
+However, each coin sold has the same factors.
 They are all GIA (Gemological Institute of America) graded and certified.
-Almost sounds like you’re shopping for an engagement ring.
+It almost sounds like you’re shopping for an engagement ring.